drewkeating/EM721-Multimeter-Interface/README.md

 # EM721 Multimeter Interface
- create a websocket for the Mac Tools EM721 multimeter using the serial port
+ html frontend for the Mac Tools EM721 Multimeter via the serial port.